Marist Regional College: Marist Regional College

 Marist College and Stella Maris Regional College were merged in 1972 to form Marist Regional College.
 From this time the College has offered co-educational schooling from Year 7 to Year 12.
 Marist Regional College opened with 555 students; 405 boys (an all-time high), and 150 girls.
 Boarder numbers (boys only) were 130.
-At the end of 1975 the boarding house was closed.
+At the end of 1975, the boarding house was closed.
 With the amalgamation came the new College crest.
 From Stella Maris Regional College came the star; symbol of Mary, the Patroness.
 From Marist College came the monogram A.M.; monogram of Mary, from whose name was derived the name “Marist”.
 The College motto is "Love the Truth”.

 Today, Marist Regional College is led by a lay Principal, and retains an emphasis on religious education.
 The school is managed by lay staff.

 The Marist Regional College senior year levels and staff advise the principal on the selection of 20 student leaders who represent the student body during their last year at MRC.
 They are known as the Student Representative Council (SRC).

 Campus

-Marist, as the college is colloquially known, is situated less than 1 km from Burnie Park, in suburban Parklands.
+Marist, as the college is colloquially known, is situated less than 1km from Burnie Park, in Parklands.
 The school has views over the sports grounds, which continue with views of Bass Strait.
-It is close to Burnie Primary School, with several other schools, including Hellyer College, Stella Maris primary school, Parklands High School (Burnie), and Burnie High School also located in the City of Burnie.
+It is close to Stella Maris Primary School and Burnie Primary School, with several other schools, including Hellyer College, Parklands High School, and Burnie High School also located in the City of Burnie.

 Sport

 Marist Regional College is a member of the Sports Association of Tasmanian Independent Schools (SATIS).
-The college currently has an Athletics Carnival, Swimming Carnival and Cross Country.
-Students represent Houses known as McAuley, Chanel, Colin and Frayne, named after significant figures in the founding histories of the mercy Sisters and Marist Fathers.
+The college currently has an Athletics Carnival, Swimming Carnival and Cross Country Carnival.
+Students represent Houses known as McAuley, Chanel, Colin and Frayne, named after significant figures in the founding histories of the Mercy Sisters and Marist Fathers.
 These houses were previously known as Bass, Flinders, Tasman and Cook, after significant explorers in Australia's history.